Adam-Isaak-dev/Adam-Isaak-dev.github.io/_posts/2020-11-27-writing-task-7.md

 Next up I worked through the configuration files setting all the values to what I wanted.
 I then did some testing and bug fixing.
 Continuing on, I started adding my content to my website, filling out my webpages and adding posts.
 First I converted them to markdown and added the header details for Jekyll.
 Then I created an assets folder in my root so that I can add in my images.
 After a quick check everything appeared to be working.

 ## Launching the site
 To start, I first create a git repository that is named in the following structure username.github.io, this specific repository name allows me to use GitHub Pages.
 Then using the GitHub Desktop app, I add the repository and copy all my files in.
-Now before it will work I had to three things:
+Now before it will work I had to do three things:

 1. Switch the `gem jekyll` to `gem "github-pages", group: :jekyll_plugins` in my Gemfile.
 2. Switch `theme: jekyll-theme-basically-basic` to `remote_theme: "mmistakes/jekyll-theme-basically-basic"` in my _config file.